 Using the large flat brush, mix together Ultramarine Blue, Burnt Sienna, India Yellow and Titanium White to create a light greyish green.

 Paint in a series of short lines underneath and to the right of the previously painted mountains.
 These lines stagger downwards.
-From these lines paint in a mountain shape and block in with the same color.
-Pull down in a vertical direction to reflect a little bit of color into the water.
+From these lines paint in a mountain shape and block in with the same colour.
+Pull down in a vertical direction to reflect a little bit of colour into the water.

 Using the large flat brush, mix together Ultramarine Blue, Burnt Sienna and a small touch of India Yellow and Titanium White.

 Paint a short line underneath and to the left of the previously painted mountains.
-From this line paint in mountain shapes and fill in with the same color.
-Pull down in a vertical direction to reflect a little bit of color into the water.
+From this line paint in mountain shapes and fill in with the same colour.
+Pull down in a vertical direction to reflect a little bit of colour into the water.

-Using the small round brush, mix in a little more India Yellow and Titanium White to the mountain color.
+Using the small round brush, mix in a little more India Yellow and Titanium White to the mountain colour.